NFL uniform numbers: Current system

 The numbers used relate to the player's primary position when they are first assigned a number.
 If they later change positions, they can keep their prior number, provided they have spent at least one season at their original position, unless it conflicts with the eligible receiver rule; that is, only players that change positions from an eligible position (such as receiver or back) to an ineligible position (such as an offensive lineman) are required to change numbers if they change position.
-A modern example of this is running back Ty Montgomery, who has worn number 88 throughout his NFL career because he began his career as a wide receiver.
+An example of this is running back Ty Montgomery, who wore number 88 throughout his NFL career because he began his career as a wide receiver.
+Devin Hester is another example; he was originally drafted as a cornerback and was allowed to keep his number 23 when he converted to a wide receiver.
 Some receivers have worn jersey numbers in the nineties such as Mike Ditka wearing 98 for the Philadelphia Eagles and Keith Ortego wearing 96 for the Chicago Bears.

 Additionally, during a game a player may play out-of-position, but only after reporting in to the officials, who will announce to the stadium that a specific player number has reported in (for example, "Number 61 has reported as an eligible receiver") to alert the opposing team, other officials, and the audience that a player is legally out-of-position.
 A 2015 rule clarification made it illegal to use unusual formations (such as a tackle split wide in the slot position, but still "covered" by a wide receiver) to obscure who is and is not eligible based on uniform numbers without having to report ineligible numbers.

 Long snappers typically will wear 40–59, with some exceptions.
 Long snappers, despite being an official roster position, do not have an official rule for their numbers in the rule book.

-The rule book also allows players to appeal for exemptions to the numbering rules directly to the commissioner's office, which may grant such exceptions on occasion.
+The rulebook also allows players to appeal for exemptions to the numbering rules directly to the commissioner's office, which may grant such exceptions on occasion.

 Retired numbers

 Many NFL teams have retired some numbers in honor of the team's best players.
 Generally when a number is retired, future players for the team may not wear it.
 The NFL officially discourages (but does not prevent) teams from retiring numbers, as the limited number of uniform numbers available for each position can be depleted.
 Some teams will hold official "number retirement" ceremonies, others have "informally" retired numbers by simply not issuing them.
-For example in 2023 the Pittsburgh Steelers retired number 32 for running back Franco Harris.
 For teams that do not retire uniform numbers, they often honor players in other ways, such as team halls of fame or the like.